 The key terms of any loan relating to a property held in a BrickX Trust on the BrickX Platform as at the date of this RG46 Schedule is set out in the above Property Schedule.

 Borrowings in relation to a property will be secured by a registered mortgage over that property (held in the relevant BrickX Trust).
-This security interest will rank ahead of Brick Holders’ interests in the assets of the trust.
+This security interest will rank ahead of any other unsecured loans and Brick Holders’ interests in the assets of the trust.

 On and from the date of a loan, interest will accrue on the principal amount outstanding of the loan on a daily basis at the rate set out in the above Property Schedule, or such other rate as specified by the Lender from time to time.